foxBMS/foxbms-2/docs/hardware/interfaces/ltc-ltc6820-vx.x.x/ltc-ltc6820-changelog.rst

   be relevant for creepage distances
 - changed project name to "foxBMS 2 Interface LTC6820"
 - added silkscreen designators to components that are part of a variant
-- added hole with lightpipe for visibility of debug LED on master board
+- added hole with light pipe for visibility of debug LED on master board

 .. _CHANGELOG_FOR_INTERFACE_LTC6820_V1_0_0: